Getting Started

 • Building models with a single line: You can define complex architectures with a VGSL string, reducing the need for verbose code.

-• Switching between TensorFlow and PyTorch: VGSLify supports both TensorFlow and (planned) PyTorch, allowing you to easily switch between backends.
+• Switching between TensorFlow and PyTorch: VGSLify supports both TensorFlow and PyTorch, allowing you to easily switch between backends.

 Simple Example: Building a Model